 In circumstances in which the Respondent prevails in the Arbitral Proceeding, the Registrar(s) shall implement the Arbitral Panel decision within three (3) business days of receiving the decision from the Arbitral Institution, as observed in the location of the Registrar’s principal office.

-In circumstances in which the Arbitral Panel finds in favor of the IGO Complainant, the Registrar(s) shall implement the administrative panel decision within ten business days (as observed in the location of the Registrar’s principal office).
+In circumstances in which the Arbitral Panel finds in favor of the IGO Complainant, the Registrar(s) shall implement the Arbitral Panel decision within ten business days (as observed in the location of the Registrar’s principal office).

-Upon notice of the decision of an Arbitral Panel, the UDRP Provider shall annotate the original published administrative panel decision to reference the published decision of the Arbitral Panel.
+Upon notice of the decision of an Arbitral Panel, the UDRP Provider shall annotate the original published administrative panel decision, if one was issued, to reference the published decision of the Arbitral Panel.

 21. Exclusion of Liability Except in the case of deliberate wrongdoing, none of the following shall be liable to a Party for any act or omission in connection with any administrative proceeding under these Rules: the Provider, a Panelist, the Arbitral Institution, or an Arbitral Panelist.